- About

 The Clinical Program has a formal administrative structure within the Department, in that it is an identified Program with specific admission and graduation requirements.
 It is under the supervision of the Clinical Program Committee, and is the overall responsibility of the Director of Clinical Training (DCT).
 The chief administrative officer for the program is the Graduate Program Assistant.

-The Clinical Program Committee consists of all clinical faculty, the Director of the Clinical Psychology Centre, and two student representatives elected by the graduate students in the program.
-Committee meetings are chaired by the DCT, and the Program Assistant serves as secretary to the committee.
-It normally meets the first Thursday of each month, with an open and closed session.
-Open meetings deal with program issues, regulations, and policy matters.
-All students are welcome to attend Open meetings, where the student representatives have a voice on matters before the Committee.
-Business concerning individuals is handled in Closed meetings attended only by clinical faculty members and the CPC Director.
-Clinical faculty members and students also participate in specialty Area meetings that may include program and course administration issues as well as Area research.
-All formal program changes from the Clinical Program Committee have to be approved by the Psychology Graduate Studies Committee, the Department, the Faculty of Arts & Sciences' Graduate Studies Committee, the Senate Committee on Graduate Studies, and the Senate.
+The clinical program committee (CC) consists of clinical faculty members (see current list on the following site: https://www.sfu.ca/psychology/graduate/clinical-psychology-program/clinical-faculty.html), the director and associate director(s) of the Clinical Psychology Centre, and three student representatives elected by the graduate students in the program.
+The DCT chairs the committee meetings, and the program assistant serves as secretary to the committee.
+CC meetings typically occur on the first Thursday of each month (and often do not occur in July or August), consisting of open and closed sessions.
+Open sessions address program issues, regulations, and policy matters.
+All students are welcome to attend open sessions, where student representatives have a voice on matters before the committee.
+In the closed session, the committee discusses information that is sensitive, private, or pertains to specific individuals or program matters that require further development before discussion during an open session.
+All CC members except for student/student representatives attend closed sessions.
+All formal program changes from the CC have to be approved by the Psychology Graduate Studies Committee, the department, the Faculty of Arts & Sciences' Graduate Studies Committee, the Senate Committee on Graduate Studies, and the Senate.

 Ethical and Professional Behaviour

-Standing in the program is contingent upon maintenance of satisfactory performance in: a) course-work, b) thesis work, c) practicum skills development, and d) adherence to professional ethical standards (CPA Code of Ethics, and CPBC Code of Conduct) as evaluated in the annual review of student progress.
-Unsatisfactory academic progress and/or violations of the ethical codes (including, e.g., dishonesty, boundary violations) may lead to a requirement to withdraw from the clinical program.
+Standing in the program is contingent upon maintenance of satisfactory performance in: a) course-work, b) thesis work, c) practicum skills development, and d) adherence to professional ethical standards (CPA Code of Ethics, CPBC Code of Conduct, relevant B.C.
+Acts pertaining to psychology practice) as evaluated in the annual review of student progress.
+The clinical program committee and psychology department will address unsatisfactory performance in the program’s academic curriculum or required practicum training in accordance with general graduate regulations (see GGR 1.8.2).

 Remediation